kachristensen/Current-Dnd-Campaigns/Session Notes/19 -  Maghaven III (8-31-25).md

 	- Defeated the cultist, wyvern, and maggots.
 Cultist body didn't look human, chitinous.
 Xchitalla?
 Insect-like.
 	- Strange symbol, Rem and Lewis know of it, Xi'talla
 	- Mage hand + light in pool, we recovered a brownish split egg, insectoid.
 Red came and wanted to eat the cultist but I persuaded it not to.
 Rem suggested it come up out to the world above.
 It wanted to stay home.
 We elected to leave and would inform ppl to come investigate/talk with him.
-		- Red is an Elder Ooblex?
+		- Red is an Elder Ooblex